bwilczek/blog/_posts/2024-10-16-http_communication_stubbing_in_e2e_tests.md

 and let this proxy perform any manipulation on the responses, as required by the test scenario.

 [Hoverfly](https://docs.hoverfly.io/en/latest/) is (almost) ideal tool for this purpose.
-It hooks into the HTTP requests processing seamlessly, without needing to alter the applications under test.
+It hooks itself into the HTTP requests processing seamlessly, without needing to alter the applications under test.

 ## Settings things up

 All applications involved in E2E test scenarios have to be configured to use an HTTP proxy server for external request they make.
 Setting this up can vary, depending on the libraries used.

-# Starting hoverfly
+# Starting Hoverfly

-But first things.
+But first things first.
 Let's start a local instance of Hoverfly, that the other services will use:

 ```sh
 docker run --name hoverfly -d -p 8888:8888 -p 8500:8500 spectolabs/hoverfly:latest
 ```

-It is important to know realize where services under test run.
-If they run in docker containers Hoverfly container should be created in the same network, and refered by name `hoverfly`.
+It is important to know where services under test run.
+If they run in docker containers Hoverfly container should be created in the same network, and referred by name `hoverfly`.
 If the services run on the host (locally) the correct address for Hoverfly service would be `localhost` or `127.0.0.1`.

-As one can see two ports are being exposed: `8500` for the actual proxy and `8888` for admin interface and REST API.
+As one can see two ports are being exposed: `8500` for the actual proxy and `8888` for the admin interface and the REST API.

 # Configuring proxy with env variables